 Do not miss the opportunity to take a picture in this place and take the memory that you were in one of the most beautiful squares in the world.
 In addition, and being responsible with sustainability and responsible consumption, the Belgian city plants 10 new pine trees every year.

-If you like Christmas movies, such as 'Home Alone', and some others that we have enjoyed this season, you won't want to miss the opportunity to skate on an ice rink and get into the Christmas spirit of Brussels.
+If you like Christmas movies, such as 'Home Alone', and some others we've enjoyed this season, you won't want to miss the opportunity to skate on an ice rink and get into the Brussels Christmas spirit, with Christmas carols playing in the background to get you in the mood.
 Plus, you'll do it with Christmas carols playing in the background to get you in the mood.

-This rink is located in Place de la Monnaie (Place de la Monnaie ), one of the most important squares in the center of Brussels and where you will also find the Royal Theater of La Monnaie and the headquarters of the Belgian National Opera.
+This rink is located in Place de la Monnaie (Place de la Monnaie ), one of the most important squares in the center of Brussels and also home to the Royal Theater of the Monnaie and the headquarters of the Belgian National Opera.

 Nothing inspires the Christmas spirit more than a Christmas carol choir.
 In Brussels during these dates you have the opportunity to attend concerts with choral groups that will cheer you up with the most famous carols, such as the traditional 'Silent Night'.

 The Brussels Carol Concert is an annual event held at the Royal Conservatory of Brussels, where you can enjoy a concert by a children's choir and guest artists.
-Admission to this event costs approximately 20€ for adults and 15€ for children under the age of 14.
+Admission to this event costs approximately 20€ for adults and 15€ for children under 14 years old.
 The money raised each year is destined to different social works.

 Beyond the traditional shops, Christmas markets in Europe have their own personality, and walking through them is an experience full of magic.
 In Brussels you have several options to take a stroll and buy a gift for your loved ones or have a warm drink while enjoying the lights of the city.

-Marché aux Poissons and Place Saint Catherine markets
+Markets of Marché aux Poissons and Saint Catherine Square

 Perhaps the largest and my favorite for the great variety, and where you will find a large number of Christmas booths, plus a merry-go-round to bring out your inner child, or if you are traveling with small children, enjoy some family time.
-In addition to handicrafts, toys, jewelry and other details, here you can also find booths with many dining options.
+In addition to handicrafts, toys, jewelry and other goodies, here you can also find booths with plenty of dining options.